tslenter/Remote_Syslog/README.md

 A newer version is available it will be released around the end of februari 2020.
 The new software is announced @ https://www.remotesyslog.com/.
 The download link after release: https://github.com/tslenter/RSX-RSC.git.

-Example# Remote_Syslog
-Scripts / Programs to deploy a Syslog Server with TUI and GUI

-README.txt = > Instruction for manual installation

-colortail => Configuration for colortail

-favicon.ico => Favicon for webpage

-index.php => PHP GUI for Remote Syslog

-jquery-latest.js => Cross-platform JavaScript library for index.php

-loaddata.php => Retrieves data from console

-logrotate => Configuration for logrotate

-rsview.c => Small c++ program to view syslog messages
-- compile: g++ rsview.c -o rsview

-rsinstaller.c => Example installer for Ubuntu or Debian based machines
-- compile: g++ rsinstaller.c -o rsinstaller

-syslog-ng => Syslog-ng configuration (adds listeners UDP / TCP)

-syslog-ng-local => Syslog-ng configuration module (redirects all system logging to Remote Syslog)

-Check README.txt for more information or visit https://www.remotesyslog.com/

-Version 1.1.2 and below have a bug when upgrading to a version higher then 1.1.2a.
-To resolve this issue run the "rsinstaller -a" twice.

 Old webpage instruction:

 # GETTING STARTED